DefTruth/lite.ai.toolkit/README.md

 <div id="lite.ai.toolkit-Examples-for-Lite.AI.ToolKit"></div>

 More examples can be found at [lite.ai.toolkit.examples](https://github.com/DefTruth/lite.ai.toolkit/tree/main/examples/lite/cv).
-Note that the default backend for *Lite.AI.ToolKit* is `onnxruntime`, for the reason that onnxruntime supports the most of onnx's operators.
-Click the Expand ▶️ button will show you more examples for the specific topic you are interested in.
+Click ▶️ will show you more examples for the specific topic you are interested in.

 <div id="lite.ai.toolkit-object-detection"></div>